eclecticlly/eclecticlly-website/README.md

 # Create the env file and fill in the blanks
 $ mv .env-example .env

-# Start in Development mode
+# Start in Development mode (Air, Tailwind and Goconvey)
 $ make dev

 ```